 Things to consider with life insurance

-If you choose over 50s life insurance or opt to pay for your funeral plan monthly with life insurance, there are a few important things you need to bear in mind.
+If you choose over 50s life cover or opt to pay for your funeral plan monthly with life insurance, there are a few important things you need to bear in mind.

 - There’s normally a waiting period of up to two years before your plan will pay out the full cash sum or pay for your funeral.
 So, if you died during this time, a much smaller amount would be paid out – the minimum is usually the total of all the premiums paid in